microsoft/verona-rt/CONTRIBUTING.md

 See the [building](docs/building.md) document for more information on how to get and build Verona on multiple operating systems.

-When submiting patches, you need to make sure all tests pass (`check` target) and that the code is formatted accordingly.
+When submiting patches, you need to make sure all tests pass (run ctest) and that the code is formatted accordingly.

 We provide the `compiler_commands.json` file for editors that use the [clangd](https://clangd.llvm.org/) engine for code completion, and we `git-ignore` meta files from common editors, like VSCode and Vim.

 ## Tests

-If you're only changing the compiler, interpreter or parser, then running the `check` target is enough to cover those areas.
-On Windows, there is no separate `check` target, and the tests are run as part of the default target.

-If you're changing the runtime libraries, then you'll need to [build the RT tests](docs/building.md#building-the-runtime-tests) and run them before submiting a PR.

-Our CI bots will check if you changed the runtime and will dispatch the runtime tests automatically.
+The tests should be run using `ctest`.
+This will run a collection of concurrent and systematic tests of the runtime.
 ## Style

 We use `clang-format-9` on our CI bots, which will fail the pull request if the code is not formatted as expected.